Clinical Assessment & Treatment Planning

 - Mental health care, including psychotherapy or psychiatric care, and substance use disorder treatment, when indicated

 3. Validation of existing strengths and protective factors

-4. Referral to needed patient resources or interventions, such as educational materials, social work, care coordination or patient navigation, community health workers, as well as the six pillars listed above
+4. Referral to needed patient resources or interventions, such as educational materials, social work, care coordination or patient navigation, community health workers, as well as the seven pillars listed above

 5. Follow-up as necessary, using the presenting ACE-Associated Health Condition(s) as indicators of treatment progress